dnstech/MsTestRunner/README.md

     MsTestRunner "C:\MyCode\bin\Debug" -i
 This enables interactive results mode where UP and DOWN arrow keys can be used to navigate through test failures.

+#### Generating TRX output

+   MsTestRunner /resultsfile:MyResults.trx

+Tells the test runner to output its test results into a simplified Visual Studio compatible TRX xml format.

 ## Differences between MsTestRunner and Visual Studio's Test Runner
 The execution semantics of this test runner differ from that of Visual Studio's in the following ways.